MOOCdb/MOOCdbDocs/docs/Translation software.rst

 Translation software documentation
 #############

+The purpose of this user guide is to make the users understand of the following operations:

-This document describes in detail how the translation is done from the raw data files Coursera and edX provide and how to run the software and different assumptions and heuristics used during the translation.
-Currently translation software is available for three different platforms - edX, OpenedX and Coursera.
+* How the translation is done from the raw data files provided by Coursera and edX.
+* How to run the software and
+* Different assumptions and heuristics used during the translation

+Currently translation software is available for the following three platforms - **edX, OpenedX and Coursera**.

 ===
 edx
 ===

-To process the tracking log files and get into MOOCdb format, we provide the following detailed instructions.
+The following step by step instructions will guide you to process the tracking log files and get into MOOCdb format, we provide the following detailed instructions.
 First step is to install a machine with required packages and disk space.

 **************************************